sp-hash/TeamBlackMiner/HOW-TO.md

 They should get you started.

 ## How to run
-After you have edited the provided run script you can run it by dobble-click or you can start det .bat script from the commandline (Windows 10)
+After you have edited the provided run script you can run it by dobble-click.
+Yo can alså start det .bat script from the commandline.
+(Windows 10)

 Example:
 ```bash